savarin/rateflask/README.md

 version at [rateflask.com][rateflask.com].

 ### Description

+*This Capstone Project was completed for Zipfian Academy, Winter 2015 cohort.
+For developments since then, please visit [github.com/rateflask][github.com/rateflask].*

 Analysis of Lending Club data tend to focus on loans that have [already matured][already matured].
 Matured loans, however, comprise [less than 10%][less than 10%] of loans issued.
 This conundrum inspired a new